Enhancing Wellbeing and Civic Engagement of Immigrant Women Retirees is a two-year SSHRC-funded Community and College Social Innovation Fund project.

-Being mindful of an intersectional lens reminds researchers to move beyond static, homogenizing categories of “immigrant “and “women” to analyse how these identities intersect and overlap with other factors such as ethno-cultural background, language skills, education, employment history, year of immigration, and family composition.
-Extending beyond the individual experience, this early insight asks the research team to consider how these factors intersect and interact with the existing structures and systems that impact immigrant women retirees’ daily lives.
-By exploring how these intersecting factors shape individual and group experiences the research team is well positioned to recommend policy and programs with outcomes designed to improve and sustain the well-being of immigrant women retirees.
+Being mindful of an intersectional lens reminded researchers to move beyond static, homogenizing categories of “immigrant “and “women” to analyse how these identities intersect and overlap with other factors such as ethno-cultural background, language skills, education, employment history, year of immigration, and family composition.
+Extending beyond the individual experience, this early insight asked the research team to consider how these factors intersect and interact with the existing structures and systems that impact immigrant women retirees’ daily lives.
+By exploring how these intersecting factors shape individual and group experiences, the research team recommended policy and programs with outcomes designed to improve and sustain the well-being of immigrant women retirees.

-Transitioning to Phase II includes working with a smaller group of participants to co-learn from the research findings and experiences to co-create a community-based initiatives.
+Transitioning to Phase II included working with a smaller group of participants to co-learn from the research findings and experiences to co-create a community-based initiatives.

-Since the spring Dr. Martha Fanjoy and her Enhancing Wellbeing for Immigrant Women Retirees team have turned their attention to phase two of the research project: working with participants to co-learn from the research findings and experiences to co-create a community-based initiative.
+In the spring 2017 Dr. Martha Fanjoy and her Enhancing Wellbeing for Immigrant Women Retirees team turned their attention to phase two of the research project: working with participants to co-learn from the research findings and experiences to co-create a community-based initiative.

 In addition to their active research throughout the spring, the team held two events in June with an aim to share their early findings with community and campus stakeholders: a World Café conversation with community service agencies and a poster presentation for Bow Valley College faculty and staff.